MichaelRoth42/Juicy-Blog-Stuff/AccessabilityByDesign.md

 ## What are the benefits of accessible design?
 We have now seen that small steps can add great value.
 This added value can already make a big difference in many lives, so let's take a closer look at what we can gain by using accessible design.

 First of all, we're doing a good thing by thinking about others.
 It doesn't feel good to be excluded.
 Psychologists even argue that rejection or feeling excluded is processed in our brain the same way, as if we get hurt physically.
 It hurts to feel excluded, and that leads to feeling sad and angry.
-In addition, feeling excluded can cause people to lose self-confidence, feel a loss of control, or even feel they have nothing valuable to contribute.
+Feeling excluded can cause people to lose self-confidence, feel a loss of control, or even feel they have nothing valuable to contribute.

 Apart from that, we are making a better product.
 If it's an app, a piece of code, or a PowerPoint presentation, it will be better in the end because it is more complete.
 It's more versatile, and more people can have access to it.